billy1234/react-vite-spa/README.md

 (assmuning your application has isolated it).
 If needed msw would be a good fit here.

 ## E2E tests
-This project uses cypress to
+This project uses cypress to do E2E testing.
+These tests should be ran after a deploy to dev
+(or a staging environment if you wish to never deploy code that fails E2E tests).